emanuelstefan/wheatherapp/README.md

 # How Hot is it Today?

 `How Hot is it Today?` is a demo Rails application that can tell you if the weather is either cold, warm or hot, based on some predefined (but editable) ranges.
-I developed it as a technical assignment to serve for my technical interview.

 ## Installation